Implementing multiform of parallel money

 An ARMO System may serve several ARMO Programmes and any entity can also participate in several Programmes.
 They are scalable from local communities to national economies.
 ARMO System computes results automatically, human participation only needed to post data about participants’ deals to the System.

 Initial goal of ARMO project development was to provide some benefits to potential participants.
 Apparently the project seems to be also beneficial at macro level.
-Utilizing parallel money — as described here — may dramatically reduce the amount of national currency required in an economy.
+Utilizing parallel money — as described here — may dramatically reduce the amount of national currency required in an economy (as indicated by amount of redeemed obligations).
 In particular, less demand for borrowing may be achieved without increasing interest rates (especially when such increases don’t work).
 Certainly, those benefits are attainable only with businesses’ involvement and, even better, in cooperation with government.
 At the same time local ARMO Programmes may provide some benefits for local communities.
 The major task at the moment is to perform testing of the System’s beta version to see if results are promising.
-So everybody who feels enthusiasm in creating parallel money is welcome to participate in beta testing.
+So, everybody who feels enthusiasm in using parallel money is welcome to participate.